We know that the journey to get connected can seem complex, and that you might have queries around the different stages of your connection journey.

 Short term transformations and long term reforms

-What is the process for pre applications under the two step offer?
+What is the current process for pre applications?

 What is Queue Management?